Evil Is Cool: Agni Army's outfits are, while very obviously evil, so very cool.

 If Lilith and Kuzon are bully meat for their parentage, why isn't Miracle?
 Sokka/Azula is just as much a mixed marriage as Zuko/Katara, and it's probably no secret that this Azula and the former Fire Nation Princess are one and the same except for the hair and personality transplant.

 Three words: Azula is terrifying.
 Scaring those brats away from her niece and nephew is the first uninterrupted Bad Ass moment she has in this series; the kids have probably learned from bitter experience that teasing Miracle is a BIG no-no. They suffer from Aesop Amnesia in that they think Kuzon and Lilith are free game, though...

-Harsher in Hindsight: In How I Became Yours, Toph, after learning that Sokka accidentally revealed Kuzon(the first one, who was miscarried)'s existence to Zuko, says "Katara is going to kill you...
+Harsher in Hindsight: In How I Became Yours, Toph, after learning that Sokka accidentally revealed the first Kuzon's existence to Zuko, says "Katara is going to kill you...
 I can only imagine what Mai will do to Zuko...".
 Mai apparently ends up killing Zuko here.

 Incest Subtext: Let's see...the seemingly-adult Lilith and Kuzon both sleep in the same room, in separate beds that are not five feet away from each other, and their first dialogue together...well.

 This troper wonders if Kuzon and Miracle are meant to be Kissing Cousins, just to continue the same Steam Babies pattern the first comic started.

 Rooting for the Empire: We might as well acknowledge right now that Mai and Sho are probably going to get a lot more support from discerning audiences than the main characters will.